Paddle Plant (Kalanchoe thyrsiflora) Indoor Care, Common Problems and Solutions

 Pruning Paddle Plant is easy as it requires the removal of dead and diseased leaves to maintain the plant neat and tidy.

-Paddle Plant (Kalanchoe thyrsiflora) can be propagated at the beginning of the growing season from leaf cuttings as they root easily.
+Yes.
+Paddle Plant (Kalanchoe thyrsiflora) is propagated from leaf cuttings, stem cuttings, or off shoots at the beginning of the growing season.

 Paddle Plant, Kalanchoe thyrsiflora